 What: Cycling: 4 rides with a nice mix of terrain...flat (yes FLAT), rolling hills, long climbs/descents

-What: Hiking: There are so many great hikes in this area, we'll try to fit in as many as possible (but at least two)
+Also: Theree are so many great hikes in this area, we'll try to fit in one.

-I hope to follow tradition and have a group BBQ/potluck on Tuesday evening, June 26th at the RV park, and perhaps a dinner out on either Wednesday or Thursday evening.
+I hope to follow tradition and have a group potluck on Tuesday evening, June 23rd at the RV park, a pizza party Wednesday evening (at Movin' West), and perhaps a dinner out on Thursday evening.

 If you don't wish to camp, I recommend the River Pines Motel (price list here) that is only 1/2 mile away from the RV park.
 This is by far the best choice for lodging near the campground.
 Other options are Chalet View and Graeagle Meadows.

 If Movin' West is full, there is Little Bear RV Park less than two miles away (although less than 200 feet from the railroad...).
 And further away, but a very nice park is Clio's River Edge RV Park (no tents allowed).